Choosing A Lube

 There are three main types of lubricants: oil, water, and silicone.

-TIP: Want the best of both worlds?
+Hybrid Lubes are the best of both worlds?
 Can’t decide between water or silicone?
 Try a hybrid lube like Liquid Silk!
+They have a little bit of silicone in them to last longer than a traditional water based lube, but won't ruin your silicone toys.

 What Else Should I Consider?